Calling all beauty lovers – Here’s everything we know about Boots’s 70% off sale

 When is the Boots 70 per cent off sale?

-Boots is yet to confirm an official start date for its 70 per cent off sale and, while it typically takes place towards the end of January, there’s still no sign of further reductions.
-The exact date it launches differs slightly each year, so make sure to keep checking back here for more updates.
+Despite the Boots 70 per cent off sale usually taking place towards the end of January, the retailer is yet to confirm an official start date, meaning there’s still no sign of further reductions.
+The exact date it launches differs slightly each year but we’re keeping our bargain-hunting ears close to the ground, so make sure to keep checking back for more updates.

 Due to lockdown restrictions in 2021, the event was delayed and instead took place in April, with discounts only available in stores and not online.